Amputation Claims

 Who Can Make An Amputation Compensation Claim?

-Families may also file claims on behalf of children or vulnerable individuals who cannot represent themselves.
+Claims may also be filed on behalf of children or vulnerable adults affected by limb loss.

 What Are The Most Common Causes Of Amputation Claims?

-- Medical negligence β Misdiagnosis, delayed treatment, or surgical errors.
+- Clinical negligence – Medical malpractice claims due to delayed treatment, misdiagnosis, or surgical errors.

 How Long Do I Have To Make An Amputation Claim?